Friday, October 31, 2008

 10.)
 Elephants demonstrate concern for members of their families they take care of weak or injured members and appear to grieve over a dead companion.

-2.)
+1.)
+Horned Lizards squirt blood from tiny blood vessels in their eyes to scare away enemies.2.)
 Several types of lizards are able to escape from an enemy by breaking off part of their tails.
 The tail will grow back over time but never look the same.

 3.)
 Geckos make chirping and clicking noises to defend their territory or attract a mate.